bvz2000/use/README.md

 - auto-versioning
 - baked-versioning

 Use commands that are auto-versioned will, as the name suggests, have their version numbers automatically added to the use package name.
-For example, a use package file stored within the auto-version search path that is named `blender.use` could actually be presented to the user as `blender-2.80.use`.
+For example, a use package file stored within the auto-version search path that is named `blender.use` could actually be presented to the user as `blender-2.80` (the '.use' extension is hidden from the user).
 The mechanism by which this happens is explained in greater detail below.

 Use commands that have baked versions must have their versions as part of the file name.
 For example, a use package file stored within the baked-version search path that is named `blender.use` would be presented to the user exactly as it is named, and without any version (i.e. `blender`).
 If you want this use package to actually have a version, you need to make the version a part of the use package file name.
 In other words, if you wanted the version to be `2.80`, then the .use file would have to be named: `blender-2.80.use`.

 Each type of versioning may be used on its own, or they can be used together.
 In other words, you may have some use packages that are auto-versioned and some that have baked versions.

 Use packages that are auto-versioned must live somewhere in the auto-version search paths.
 In fact, that is how they are defined to be an 'auto-version' use package.
 Use packages that have baked versions must live somewhere in the baked-version search paths.
-Again, this is how they are defined to be baked-version use package.
+Again, this is how they are defined to be a baked-version use package.

 There is no difference in the internal structure of an auto-versioned use package and a baked version use package.
 Their distinction is purely a result of which search path they live in.